ABOUT THE PROJECT

 INSTITUTIONAL PARTNERS

-This project has relied on the institutional support of the American University of Cairo, The Office of the Minister of Education and Technical Education of Egypt, The Education Section of the British Embassy in Cairo, and the University of Illinois at Urbana-Champaign.
+This project has relied on the institutional support of the Social Science Research Center at the American University of Cairo, The Office of the Minister of Education and Technical Education of Egypt, The Education Section of the British Embassy in Cairo, and the University of Illinois at Urbana-Champaign.

 ACKNOWLEDGEMENTS AND SPECIAL THANKS